-- SelexION® Technology is a powerful tool enabling a higher dimension in selectivity while maintaining ruggedness. - Using chemical modifiers in differential mobility separations dramatically increases resolving power. - Innovative planar geometry of SelexION Technology yields a compact and rugged device and allows the DMS cell to remain in place even when ion mobility is not in use. - Excellent inter-day and intra-day precision and accuracy can be achieved with SelexION Technology, to satisfy bioanalytical validation requirements.
+- SelexION device is a powerful tool enabling a higher dimension in selectivity while maintaining ruggedness. - Using chemical modifiers in differential mobility separations dramatically increases resolving power. - Innovative planar geometry of the SelexION device yields a compact and rugged device and allows the DMS cell to remain in place even when ion mobility is not in use. - Excellent inter-day and intra-day precision and accuracy can be achieved with the SelexION device, to satisfy bioanalytical validation requirements.

-Whether facing the challenge of resolving a chromatographic interference, eliminating a high baseline, or separating isomers, SCIEX SelexION Technology with the QTRAP Systems offers a powerful tool to help the bioanalytical scientist solve tough selectivity challenges.
+Whether facing the challenge of resolving a chromatographic interference, eliminating a high baseline, or separating isomers, the SCIEX SelexION device with the QTRAP systems offers a powerful tool to help the bioanalytical scientist solve tough selectivity challenges.